AbhigyanShreshtha/Real-Time-Chat-App/design-docs/HighLevelDesign.md

 1. User submits login credentials.
 2. The system retrieves user info linked to the email from MongoDB.
 3. The system matches the provided password hash with the stored hash.
-4. On success, a session is generated and stored in Redis, and a JWT is returned to the user.
+4. On success, a jwt session token is generated and stored in Redis, and is returned to the user.

 ### Session Handling
 1. Redis manages session states.